 At a Glance

-One of the top 50 libraries in the Association of Research Libraries by volumes held, and the largest library in Kansas, KU Libraries have more than 4.4 million print volumes in their seven campus locations, which see more than 1.6 million visits every year.
-In 2012, patrons checked out nearly 165,000 items and accessed more than 3.3 million articles online.
+One of the top 50 libraries in the Association of Research Libraries by volumes held, and the largest library in Kansas, KU Libraries have more than 5.6 million items in seven campus locations, which see more than 1.2 million visits every year.
+In 2016-17, patrons checked out nearly 130,000 items and accessed more than 3 million articles online.
 Through our resources and expertise, KU Libraries work to advance discovery, innovation and learning for KU, the state and a rapidly expanding community of world scholars.

 Student-friendly spaces.
 Many libraries have cafés or delis, and most have group study areas as well as quiet zones.